cxmplex/ProjectSquidFireMage/README.md

 # ProjectSquidFireMage

-- Dumped project squid fire mage, ported to minibot (now defunc) by me.
+- Dumped project squid fire mage (and the other unfinished rotations like rogue), ported to minibot (now defunc) by me.

 - Ran by known scammers Xen (not real Xen either) and Larry.